New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{flushleft} Note that although normalizing flows can be defined for invertible activations, it is usually required that the activations are also differentiable almost everywhere.
-This is necessary to be able to obtain the densities of the push-forward measures corresponding to the normalizing flow almost everywhere with the change of variables formula (see e.g. formula (1) in \cite{chan2023lunet}). \end{flushleft}
+Note that although NFs can be defined for invertible activations, it is usually required that the activations are also differentiable almost everywhere.
+This is necessary to be able to obtain the densities of the push-forward measures corresponding to the normalizing flow almost everywhere with the change of variables formula (see e.g. Theorem 3.7.1 in \cite{Bogachev2007}).
+For these and other details to normalizing flows and their application we refer to a survey by \citet{Kobyzev_2021}.

+In the following we define the NF LU-Net, introduced in 2023 by \cite{chan2023lunet}, for which we show the distributional universal approximation property (see Definition~\ref{Definition-DUAP}).